allenlin0105/Automatic-Generation-Framework-with-Scoring/README.md

 # Automatic Scoring Framework for Generative AI
 This project aims to create an automatic framework for generative AI, which can produce lots of images and automatically choose the best by scoring model.

-In our case, we implement it on cloth styling, which is a common use case in industry.
+In our case, we implement it on cloth styling, which is a common use case in the industry.
 However, we expect that this framework can be used in other scenarios, such as home decoration.

 ## Set up the environment
 0. Create a virtual environment with Python 3.8